-Junk food, or “sometimes” foods, is a common term thrown around when we describe foods that have “empty kilojoules” – that is, having lots of kilojoules but little or no nutritional benefits.
-These belly-bulging empty kilojoules are most likely coming from unhealthy fats and added sugars and increase children’s chances of developing childhood obesity, which is a risk factor for many health complications in later life.
-The combinations of salty, sweet and greasy flavours of these foods also make children want to eat more and more, and they become “too full” to eat the more nutritious foods that help them to grow and develop healthfully.
-Eating junk food regularly may also set them up for unhealthy eating habits and food preferences later in life..
+Junk food, or “sometimes” foods, is a common term thrown around when we describe foods that have “empty kilojoules.”
+That is, they have lots of kilojoules but little or no nutritional benefits.
+These belly-bulging empty kilojoules are most likely coming from unhealthy fats and added sugars.
+They also increase children’s chances of developing childhood obesity – a risk factor for many health complications in later life.
+The combinations of salty, sweet and greasy flavours of these foods also make children want to eat more and more.
+They become “too full” to eat the more nutritious foods that help them to grow and develop healthfully.
+Eating junk food regularly may also set them up for unhealthy eating habits and food preferences later in life.

-Trying to get kids (or anyone else) off their go-to junk foods can be difficult and will often be met with resistance, screaming battles and tears.
-To take foods OUT means leaving a gaping hole in their eating routine, so it is just as important to focus on adding healthier food habits IN to replace the old less healthy ones.
+Trying to get kids (or anyone else) off their go-to junk foods can be difficult.
+It will often be met with resistance, screaming battles and tears.
+To take foods OUT means leaving a gaping hole in their eating routine.
+It is just as important to focus on adding healthier food habits IN to replace the old less healthy ones.

 Here’s 5 simple tips that you could try at home to wean your kids OFF junk food and ON to healthier, nutritious foods!